Eelis/GrappleMap/doc/web-editor.md

 ## 1. Introduction

-The [GrappleMap editor](http://eel.is/GrappleMap/editor) is essentially a character animation program specialized for networks of grappling positions.
+The [GrappleMap editor](http://eel.is/GrappleMap/editor) is a simple character animation program for networks of grappling positions.
 It operates on GrappleMap database files, which contain only two things:

 * positions (= a pose + some metadata)